 Two-thirds (21/32) of studies performed an analysis to identify factors associated with ESBL-E carriage (Table 2).
 Prior hospitalisation was assessed as a risk factor in 13 studies, and a statistically significant association found in 4/13, with odds ratios of 2.1-8.5.
 Antimicrobial exposure was assessed in 13 studies, and a statistically significant association found in 5/13 with odds ratios of 1.6-27.0.
 Using water from a borehole and boiling water before drinking were found to be associated with a lower prevalence of ESBL-E colonisation in two different studies.
 One study found that a higher socio-economic status was associated with a lower ESBL-E prevalence, and one the opposite.
 Only two studies addressed the association between HIV status and ESBL-E colonisation status; one, in adults found no association, whereas the other, in children, found a strong association.
 Only one study assessed the association between animals in the home as ESBL-E carriage, finding no association.

-Of the 6 cohort studies, all sampled participants on admission to hospital and on discharge, a median 5.6-8 days later, and found an increase in ESBL-E carriage prevalence between the two sampling points (Table 3).
+Of the 6 cohort studies, all sampled participants on admission to hospital and on discharge, a median 5.6-8 days later, and all found an increase in ESBL-E carriage prevalence between the two sampling points (Table 3).
 No study longitudinally sampled ESBL carriage in the community, either in community dwellers or in those discharged from hospital.

 Figure 3: ESBL carriage by study with pooled random effect summary estimates stratified by location of sampling.